blendsdk/BlendEngine/README.md

     - SwiftMailer: Provides functionality to send e-mails.

-    - Session Handling: Native (php native) session handling by defaults but customizable to Redis or Memcache
+    - Session Handling: Native (php native) session handling by default but customizable to use Redis or Memcache

     - Text and JSON Response: Creates the correct HTTP response based on controller/action return values